 Welcome to the EDAMAME course website!EDAMAME is an intensive, hands-on course in microbial metagenome analyses, covering workflows from raw sequence analysis through to multivariate statistics and ecological interpretation.

-This year's course will be August 6-12, 2017 at the Kellogg Biological Station:
+Next year's course will be June 24-30, 2018 at the Kellogg Biological Station

 EDAMAME is supported by the National Institutes of Health (1R25GM115335-01), the National Institute of Food and Agriculture (Award 2016-68003-24604), and by the BEACON Center for the Study of Evolution in Action.
 We thank the Michigan State Institute for Cyber-Enabled Research for providing organic carbon, Amazon for providing EC2 credits and MO BIO for providing t-shirts!

 The learning goals for the EDAMAME course are to: